 It’s easy to understand why hydrangeas are so popular.
 Easy to grow and tolerant of sun and shade, hydrangeas bring stunning foliage and big blossoms to your garden.
 Increase the enchantment of these flowering bushes by carefully selecting hydrangea companion plants.
 If you are thoughtful about planting next to hydrangeas, you’ll find shrubs and flowers that complement these plants.
 Read on for some tips on what to plant with hydrangea.

 Planting Next to Hydrangeas

 When you are considering hydrangea plant companions, look for plants that are similar to hydrangea and those that are different.
-You focus on hydrangea features by repeating them in companion plants or contrasting them with garden neighbors.
+You can draw focus to your hydrangea’s features either by repeating them or contrasting them in companion plants.

 It is also effective to pick plants with very different foliage for companions for hydrangea, such as lacy, delicate ferns.
 Or consider the delicate evergreen ‘Soft Caress’ mahonia for hydrangea companion plants.
 The feathery texture of the foliage contrasts nicely with the wide hydrangea leaves.

 Hydrangeas will survive in full sun with adequate irrigation.
 They are much happier, however, in a location with shade during the hottest afternoon hours.